project8/psyllid/documentation/how_psyllid_works.rst

 User interaction with Psyllid during execution is performed via the dripline protocol.
 Psyllid uses the ``dripline-cpp`` library to enable that interface.
 The ``request_receiver`` class (a ``dripline::hub``) ties dripline commands to particular functions in the ``stream_manager``, ``daq_control``, and ``run_server`` classes.

-See the :ref:`server-api-label` page for more information about the dripline API for Psyllid.
+See the :ref:`api-label` page for more information about the dripline API for Psyllid.